-Common sense in our local community dictates the following: if you want to be successful in this world, go become a doctor.
-If you can’t, a lawyer or pharmacist will do.
+Common sense in our Dearborn community dictates the following: if you want to be successful in this world, become a doctor.
+If you can’t, a lawyer or pharmacist will suffice.
 We’ll pass a few engineers just for good measure.
 If all else fails, be a teacher.

-This “funneling” approach to success is devastating.
-For starters, it is simply wrong.
-It contradicts everything we know about how success is achieved and measured.
+This funneling approach to success is devastating.
+It is also simply wrong.
+It contradicts everything we know about how success is measured and achieved.

 We know, for instance, that successful communities thrive not by NARROWING their classifications of success, but by EXPANDING them.